ieiei/ianvei/rust-for-rustaceans/10 CONCURRENCY (AND PARALLELISM).md

 Unfortunately, even if you achieve perfect concurrency within your tasks, the environment those tasks need to interact with may itself not be perfectly scalable.
 The kernel can handle only so many sends on a given TCP socket per second, the memory bus can do only so many reads at once, and your GPU has a limited capacity for concurrency.
 There’s no cure for this.
 The environment is usually where perfect scalability falls apart in practice, and fixes for such cases tend to require substantial re-engineering (or even new hardware!), so we won’t talk much more about this topic in this chapter.
 Just remember that scalability is rarely something you can “achieve,” and more something you just strive for.

-**170** Chapter 10

 **False Sharing**

 False sharing occurs when two operations that shouldn’t contend with one another contend anyway, preventing efficient simultaneous execution.
 This usually happens because the two operations happen to intersect on some shared resource even though they use unrelated parts of that resource.

 The simplest example of this is lock oversharing, where a lock guards some composite state, and two operations that are otherwise independent both need to take the lock to update their particular parts of the state.
 This in turn means the operations must execute serially instead of in parallel.
 In some cases it’s possible to split the single lock into two, one for each of the disjoint parts, which enables the operations to proceed in parallel.
 However, it’s not always straightforward to split a lock like this—the state may share a single lock because some third operation needs to lock over all the parts of the state.
 Usually you can still split the lock, but you have to be careful about the order in which different threads take the split locks to avoid deadlocks that can occur when two operations attempt to take them in different orders (look up the “dining philosophers problem,” if you’re curious).
 Alternatively, for some problems, you may be able to avoid the critical section entirely by using a lock-free version of the underlying algo- rithm, though those are also tricky to get right.
 Ultimately, false sharing is a hard problem to solve, and there isn’t a single catchall solution—but identifying the problem is a good start.

 A more subtle example of false sharing occurs on the CPU level, as we discussed briefly in Chapter 2.
 The CPU internally operates on memory in terms of cache lines—longer sequences of consecutive bytes in memory— rather than individual bytes, to amortize the cost of memory accesses.
 For example, on most Intel processors, the cache line size is 64 bytes.
 This means that every memory operation really ends up reading or writing some multiple of 64 bytes.
-The false sharing comes into play when two cores

-want to update the value of two different bytes that happen to fall on the same cache line; those updates must execute sequentially even though the updates are logically disjoint.
+The false sharing comes into play when two cores want to update the value of two different bytes that happen to fall on the same cache line; those updates must execute sequentially even though the updates are logically disjoint.

 This might seem too low-level to matter, but in practice this kind of false sharing can decimate the parallel speedup of an application.
 Imagine that you allocate an array of integer values to indicate how many operations each thread has completed, but the integers all fall within the same cache line—now, all your otherwise parallel threads will contend on that one cache line for every operation they perform.
 If the operations are relatively quick, *most* of your execution time may end up being spent contending on those counters!

 The trick to avoiding false cache line sharing is to pad your values so that they are the size of a cache line.
 That way, two adjacent values always fall on different cache lines.
 But of course, this also inflates the size of your data structures, so use this approach only when benchmarks indicate a problem.

-**THE COST OF SCALABILITY**
+> **THE COST OF SCALABILITY**

-A somewhat orthogonal aspect of concurrency that you should be mindful of is the cost of introducing concurrency in the first place .
+> A somewhat orthogonal aspect of concurrency that you should be mindful of is the cost of introducing concurrency in the first place .
 Compilers are really good at optimizing single threaded code—they’ve been doing it for a long time, after all—and single-threaded code tends to get away with fewer expensive safe- guards (like locks, channels, or atomic instructions) than concurrent code can .
 In aggregate, the various costs of concurrency can make a parallel program slower than its single-threaded counterpart, given any number of cores!
 This is why it’s important to measure both before and after you optimize and parallel- ize: the results may surprise you .

-If you’re curious about this topic, I highly recommend you read Frank McSherry’s 2015 paper “Scalability!
+> If you’re curious about this topic, I highly recommend you read Frank McSherry’s 2015 paper “Scalability!
 But at what COST?” (https://www .frankmcsherry.org/assets/COST.pdf), which uncovers some particularly egregious examples of “costly scaling .”

-**Concurrency Models**
+### Concurrency Models

 Rust has three patterns for adding concurrency to your programs that you’ll come across fairly often: shared memory concurrency, worker pools, and actors.
 Going through every way you could add concurrency in detail would take a book of its own, so here I’ll focus on just these three patterns.